 2NaCl(aq) + 2H2O(l) → H2(g) + Cl2(g) + 2NaOH(aq)

 Each process has its own specific environmental concerns.
-The diaphragm cell is associated with the leakage of asbestos waste, which if inhaled can potentially cause lethal lung diseases surrounding wildlife.
+The diaphragm cell is associated with the leakage of asbestos waste, which if inhaled can potentially cause lethal lung diseases and harm surrounding wildlife.

 In the mercury cell, although the mercury is recycled, there is an inevitable loss of mercury to the environment.
 Mercury is a toxic heavy metal that can cause neurological damage to wildlife and humans, especially higher order predators like large fish and mammals as it biomagnifies in the food chain.